Anusol

 Small piles do tend to clear up on their own within a couple of days.

-If your piles are painful, or if they are bleeding, speak to your doctor about the appropriate treatment for you.
+If your piles are painful or bleeding, consult your doctor about the appropriate treatment for you.

 How do I prevent piles?

 Piles can be prevented by leading a healthy lifestyle.
-Eating a healthy, balanced diet, rich in fibre, can prevent constipation - a common cause of piles.
+Eating a healthy, balanced diet rich in fibre can help prevent constipation, a common cause of piles.

-Keeping your body hydrated and exercising regularly can also prevent piles.
+Maintaining a well-hydrated body and exercising regularly can also help prevent haemorrhoids.

 How does Anusol work?